-Freman College is a successful and high achieving school with results that place it in the top 5% of schools nationally.
+Freman College is a successful and high achieving school with results that place it amongst the top schools nationally.
 We welcome applications from ambitious teachers who are committed to excellence for both themselves and their students.

 We seek colleagues who are prepared to make a full contribution to the continued development and success of the college and who wish to take full advantage of the opportunities provided to develop their own skills and expertise.

-In return we offer exciting opportunities to all teachers, be they NQT, middle or senior leaders, or aspiring to those positions.
+In return we offer exciting opportunities to all teachers, be they ECT, middle or senior leaders, or aspiring to those positions.
 We also offer some significant staff incentives.

 Students at the college are ambitious and hardworking.
 Relationships between teachers and students are relaxed and friendly, and students are pleasant and rewarding to teach.